ZainGlenn/iconic-autoamtion-framework/README.md

       * Validate response does not have gender "female" in response    ...[PASS]
       * Validate response relates to search query provided "boots"     ...[PASS]
 ```

+Gauge also comes with a build in parallel execution mechanism that can be used for a quicker feedback cycle

 ## Reporting